PranavNagrecha/Salesforce-RAG/rag/integrations/change-data-capture-patterns.md

 - **CDC for change detection**: Use CDC to detect changes
 - **Platform Events for business logic**: Publish Platform Events from CDC triggers
 - **Best of both worlds**: Real-time change tracking + flexible event processing

+## Q&A

+### Q: What is the difference between CDC and Platform Events?

+**A**: **CDC** automatically publishes change events when records are created, updated, deleted, or undeleted.
+It provides field-level change tracking and has 24-hour retention. **Platform Events** are custom events you publish explicitly from code/flows, with custom payloads and longer retention.
+Use CDC for change tracking; use Platform Events for business events.

+### Q: How do I enable CDC for an object?

+**A**: Enable CDC in Setup → Integrations → Change Data Capture.
+Select objects to enable CDC for.
+Once enabled, CDC events are automatically published for all changes to those objects.
+No code is required to publish CDC events.

+### Q: What is the retention period for CDC events?

+**A**: CDC events have a **24-hour retention period**.
+Events expire after 24 hours and cannot be replayed.
+Plan for event replay within this window.
+For longer retention, consider using Platform Events or storing events in custom objects.

+### Q: How do I process CDC events?

+**A**: Create a trigger on the CDC event object (e.g., `CaseChangeEvent`), process events asynchronously (use triggers or Platform Events), implement error handling and replay logic, design idempotent event handlers, and monitor event processing.
+Process events in bulk to handle high volumes.

+### Q: Can I filter CDC events?

+**A**: **No, CDC events cannot be filtered** before publishing.
+All changes to enabled objects generate CDC events.
+If you need filtering, use CDC to detect changes and publish Platform Events with filtered logic, or filter events in your subscriber code.

+### Q: How do I handle CDC event failures?

+**A**: Implement error handling in CDC event triggers, log failures to custom logging objects, implement retry logic for transient failures, use event replay for failed events (within 24-hour window), and monitor event processing to detect failures early.

+### Q: What are the performance implications of CDC?

+**A**: CDC events are published automatically and don't impact transaction performance.
+However, processing CDC events in triggers can impact performance.
+Process events asynchronously, bulkify event processing, and monitor event processing performance.
+High-volume CDC scenarios may require careful design.

+### Q: Can I combine CDC with Platform Events?

+**A**: Yes, combining CDC with Platform Events is a common pattern.
+Use **CDC to detect changes** and **Platform Events for business logic**.
+Publish Platform Events from CDC triggers to add business context, filter events, or enable longer retention.
+This provides the best of both worlds.

 ## Related Patterns